This article has been updated from a previous version.

 Another potential stumbling block is that hybrid mortgages must be refinanced at the end of each term, which essentially means the loan must be renegotiated.
 Refinancing a mortgage tends to come with a chunk of fees that will drive the overall cost of the loan up.

-Variable mortgages vs. hybrid mortgages
+Variable and fixed mortgages versus hybrid mortgages

 About the author